Thank you for your interest!

 Are you a licensed therapist?

 I am trained in internal family systems, an evidence-based therapeutic modality, and help my clients progress on their path to inner exploration and change.
 You can read more about this work here.
 This excludes topics that require medical attention, such as psychological challenges that negatively interfere with day-to-day functioning.

 Are there any contraindications to meditation?

 Studies show that for typical daily practice, meditation does not lead to adverse experiences in most meditators.
-With advanced practice for long periods, such as intense meditation retreats, adverse experiences might occur and can be prevented and addressed by adjusting techniques to each meditator’s experience.
+With advanced practice for long periods, such as intense meditation retreats, adverse experiences might occur and can be prevented, monitored, and addressed by adjusting techniques to each meditator’s experience.
 If you are currently following a mental health treatment and are interested in starting a meditation practice, consider discussing this possibility with your healthcare provider.

 Can meditation help me feel better?

 Most people who have started a meditation practice have found they are more focused, more composed, respond better to stress, and experience more positive emotions.